dgraph-io/dgraph/wiki/content/get-started/index.md

 ```

 {{% notice "tip" %}}
 To run an RDF mutation via curl, you can use the curl option `--data-binary @/path/to/mutation.txt` instead of `-d $''`.
-The `--data-binary` option skips curl's default URL-encoding.
+The `--data-binary` option skips curl's default URL-encoding which includes removal of all newlines, thus
+enabling use of `#` comments in the text.
+With the `-d` option anything after the first `#` in the text
+would be on the same line, and therefore be taken as one (long) comment.
 {{% /notice %}}

 ### Adding indexes